-In Year 2: you will take 2 further non-project elective module(s) starting with CS2 or IY2.
+In Year 2: you will take 2 further non-project optional module(s) starting with CS2 or IY2.

-In Year 3: you will take 6 further non-project elective module(s) starting with CS3 or IY3.
+In Year 3: you will take 6 further non-project optional module(s) starting with CS3 or PC3 or IY3.

 Note: students for each year are expected to take part in the Advanced topics seminar course (CS3010).
 This course is not part of the degree programme but attendance will be placed in the student's transcripts.